cocotb/cocotb/docs/source/coroutines.rst

 You are permitted to add any :keyword:`await` statement to the body of the context block.
 This means that it is possible for child tasks to start running, and end with an exception, before the context block has finished.
-In this case, a :exc:`CancelledError` will be raised from the current :keyword:`!await` if the *continue_on_error* parameter to the constructor is ``False`` (default), or continue if *continue_on_error* is ``True``.
+In this case, a :exc:`~asyncio.CancelledError` will be raised from the current :keyword:`!await` if the *continue_on_error* parameter to the constructor is ``False`` (default), or continue if *continue_on_error* is ``True``.